Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

 Saint Louis University’s Ph.D. in English provides students with advanced scholarly training in a variety of literary fields and in the study of rhetoric and composition.
-Students in our program receive training in pedagogy, research, writing, and theory.
-The Ph.D. prepares students for careers in higher education as well as in non-academic fields including publishing, editing and secondary education.
+Students in our program receive training in pedagogy, research, writing and theory.
+The Ph.D. prepares students for careers in higher education as well as in nonacademic fields, including publishing, editing and secondary education.

 Saint Louis University's English department is affiliated with the Walter J. Ong Center for Digital Humanities.
 In addition to participating in various writing programs, including University Writing Services, the English faculty and graduate students participate in departmental research colloquia and reading groups.
 SLU also hosts the journal African American Review.